vishvanath45/vishvanath45.github.io/README.md

 _Plans to do in future_

 - Design a computer from scratch, completing NAND to TETRIS Course.
-- Doing Masters in Computer and Human Psychology. \m/
+- Doing Masters in Computers and Human Psychology. \m/

 _Tasks I do in my Free time (As of Feb 23'18) -_

 - Reading [The Holy Geeta](https://www.amazon.com/Holy-Geeta-Swami-Chinmayananda/dp/817597074X) by Swami Chinmayananda
-- Watching Memes on reddit.com
+- Watching Memes on reddit.com.
+- Completing, PSYC 110: Introduction to Psychology by Dr. Paul Bloom.
+- Watching Youtube Channels like 3Blue1Brown, ElectroBoom, VSause, VisualPolitikEN, Last_Week_Tonight.

 _Some quotes which inspire me_-